s3yonsei/blocked_samples/osdi24_ae/README.md

 ...
 ```

-If your execution does not prints as above, you should adjust the amount of *compute\_heavy()* (line 56).
-Increasing the computation load moves thread 2 on the critical path (case 1) and decreasing moves thread 1 on the critical path (case 2).
+If your execution does not print as described above, you should adjust the amount of computation which *compute_heavy()* conducts (line 56).
+Increasing the computation load shifts thread 2 onto the critical path (case 1), while decreasing it shifts thread 1 onto the critical path (case 2).

 #### 5-2-2. bperf

 Figure 7 is obtained by sampling case 1 using bperf.
-To obtain the sampling results of individual threads, you need to record using bperf by specifying the tid.
-To get the results in Figure 7, run the `motivational_perf.sh` script.
+To obtain the sampling results for individual threads, you need to record using bperf by specifying the tid.
+To generate the results shown in Figure 7, execute the `motivational_perf.sh` script.

 ```bash
 $ sudo ./motivational_perf.sh
 ```

-When the application finished, the recording also finished.
+When the application finishes, the recording also ends.
 You can report the sampling results as follows.

 ```bash
 [Thread 1 in case 1]